 How Many Formal Homeschool Hours Should Homeschoolers Do Per Day?

-I asked Christian Mums about how many homeschool hours they did and the answers were interesting because they contrast sharply with how many hours schoolchildren spend at their desks.
+I asked Christian Mums about how many homeschool hours they did, and the answers were interesting because they contrast sharply with how many hours schoolchildren spend at their desks.

-On average, homeschoolers study about two to three hours a day.
+On average, homeschoolers study for about two to three hours a day.
 A small survey of about 250 parents found: